MidnightCoder06/housing-justice-builder/context.md

 ## OpenAI Software Used
 - **Files API** - The Analyze workflow uploads notice documents to OpenAI with a 24-hour expiration window so they can be referenced later for LLM analysis while keeping storage ephemeral.
 - **Vector Stores** - Generated notices are persisted in per-user vector stores so future LLM runs can reference prior documents.
+- **Knowledge Base Vector Store** - Admin-uploaded PDFs are stored in a single global vector store (`housing-justice-knowledge-base`) for AI-powered legal reference and compliance checking.
+The vector store ID is persisted in Neon for reuse across all uploads.
+- **Chat Completions API (GPT-4o)** - The generate workflow uses OpenAI's GPT-4o model with vector store context retrieval.
+The system queries the knowledge base vector store to inform the AI about available reference documents.
+As more sample notices are added to the knowledge base, the AI generates better formatting, legal language, and jurisdiction-specific requirements for more accurate notices.

+TODO: include url analysis to incorporate in the generation flow
+TODO: ask for help on what do with anayze flow

 ## Third-Party Libraries
 - **pdfkit** - Generates the dynamic notice PDFs (see https://www.npmjs.com/package/pdfkit)